 Fly-tipping is the dumping of rubbish on private or Council owned land without permission, or rubbish dumped on land where the owners do not have a Waste Management Licence.

 We aim to remove fly-tipped items from Council owned land within five working days or one working day where the offence causes an obstruction or is considered dangerous.
-We treat fly-tipping very seriously and anyone caught will be prosecuted.
+We treat fly-tipping very seriously and formal action will be taken against anyone caught flytipping or allowing their waste to disposed of inappropriately.
+Offenders will receive a fixed penalty fine or prosecution.

 Please note: alleyways are not Council-owned and are the responsibility of the people whose properties have access to the alleyway.